josh-works/josh-works.github.io/_pages/scootering.md

-## I request to be considered a good guide in this domain
+## How I got into scooting, as a normal person

 Here's a recap of my journey into scooting: